UBC-MDS/ds-toolbox/chapters/en/slides/module7/module7_05.md

 - When a feature is needed, developers can add it to JupyterLab by creating an extension

-- JupyterLab itself is nothing but a collection of various extensions
+- JupyterLab itself is mainly a collection of various extensions

 <img src="/module7/ext.png" width="300"></img>